 By Yiannis Misirlis*

-Yiannis Misirlis is the Director of Imperio, Deputy Chairman of the Cyprus Land and Building Developers Association (LBDA), member of the Board of Directors of the Cyprus Chamber of Commerce and Industry and Chairman of the Real Estate Committee
+*Founding Director of Imperio, Deputy Chairman of the Cyprus Land and Building Developers Association (LBDA), Chairman of the Real Estate Committee of the Cyprus Chamber of Commerce and Industry and member of the Board of Directors of the Limassol Chamber of Commerce and Industry.